QuestPDF/QuestPDF-Documentation/docs/api-reference/minimal-box.md

 .FontSize(20);
 ```

-Without using the `MinimalBox` element (notice that the text element takes entire space provided by its parent):
+Without using the `MinimalBox` element, notice that the text element occupies the entire space provided by its parent, as shown below:

 ![example](/api-reference/minimal-box-without.png =300x)

-With using the `MinimalBox` element (notice that the text element takes only necessary space):
+With the `MinimalBox` element, notice that the text element takes the minimum necessary space only, as shown below:

 ![example](/api-reference/minimal-box-with.png =300x)